‘Happy New Year,’ Said the Guy in the Stairwell… in March

 Sandwiched between “Ryan Gosling Defends Eva Mendes’ Sweatpants Comment” and “Deadly train accident in Bachhrawan, India” there was a thumbnail and a link that, from the corner of my eye, looked like a schoolgirl in a plaid skirt jumping from an exploding airplane.

-I clicked through to discover that for the Balinese, Saturday was Nyepi, which is followed (according to the Balinese calendar) by New Years Day.
+I clicked through to discover that for the Balinese, Saturday was Nyepi, which is followed by New Years Day (according to the Balinese calendar).
+It’s their New Years Eve.

 Maybe the guy on Friday really was wishing us a happy New Year.

-I can usually achieve four out of five of those.
+I can usually achieve four out of those five of activities to engage in or to avoid.
 Four out of five ain’t bad.

 (I didn’t meditate.
 I’m not sure I can — not Hindu style, anyway.)

-And the plaid-skirted schoolgirl is actually a topless dude participating in Mesabatan Api, which occurs before Nyepi.
+And the plaid-skirted schoolgirl is actually a topless dude participating in Mesabatan Api, which occurs before Nyepi – New Years Eve Eve.
 It’s a pretty fantastic photo.

 "Mesabatan Api" gung Parameswara/Getty Images